networknt/light-doc/content/en/faq/compatible-ccc.md

 * Security Verification

-Light platform utilize OAuth 2.0 JWT token with scopes for security.
+Light utilizes OAuth 2.0 JWT tokens with scopes for security.
 A security validator needs to be implemented to verify the signature of the JWT token as well as comparing specification defined scopes with JWT token scopes.

 This means that the service needs to load the specification during runtime in order to do the comparison.
-Also, it needs to have a plugin architecture to support fine-grained authorization within business context based ont the custom claims in the JWT token.
+It also needs to have a plugin architecture to support fine-grained authorization within business context based ont the custom claims in the JWT token.

-For maximum security, two tokens (subject token and access token) need to be supported at least.
+For maximum security, two tokens (subject token and access token) need to be supported at the very least.
 Token exchange and token chaining are optional.

 * Specification Validation

 Before the request reaches the business handler, it needs to be validated based on the specification.
 Only valid requests will reach the business handler.
-The error handling is fail fast and this reduce the attack surface and won't expose business handler to invalid request.
+The error handling is fail fast and this reduces the attack surface, meaning it won't expose the business handler to an invalid request.

 * Traceability and Correlation

 The service needs to generate correlationId and pass traceabilityId (If passed in) and correlationId to the next service.
 All logging statements should have the traceabilityId and correlationId in order to diagnose production issues.

 * Centralized Logging

-Logging need to be sent to a centralized server for indexing, alert, monitor and search.
+Logging need to be sent to a centralized server for indexing, alertd, monitoring and searches.
 TraceabilityId and correlationId will help to link logs for the same external request together.

 * Centralized Metrics